Community

-The project vision is to use renewable energy generated on-site to support sustainable businesses and industries in the local area, through a ‘Behind the Meter’ connection to generate real and lasting social and economic benefits for Bothwell, surrounding communities and the state of Tasmania.
+The project vision is to use renewable energy generated on-site to support sustainable businesses and industries in the local area.
+This could occur through a ‘Behind the Meter’ connection, creating real and lasting social and economic benefits for Bothwell, surrounding communities, and the state of Tasmania.

 -